alexandarZ/DlibHeadPoseEstimation/README.md

 # Dlib HeadPoseEstimation
-Head pose estimation and usage in AR applications project written in C++ using QT IDE for my master thesis.
+Head pose estimation with usage in AR applications.
+Project written in C++ using QT IDE for my master thesis.

 # Built With
 * Dlib 19.4